External Fiscal Registrars

 if (chequeTask.IsCancellation)

-throw new DeviceException("Cancellation receipts are not supported");
+throw new DeviceException("Cancellation receipt is not supported");

 driver.SetCashier(chequeTask.CashierName, chequeTask.CashierTaxpayerId);

-//Canceling open documents if any
+//Cancel opening documents if any

 driver.ResetDevice();

-//Opening receipt
+//Open receipt

 if (chequeTask.isRefund)